U.S. Route 20 in New York: West of the Hudson River and Albany

 After Washington Park on the north side, downtown Albany draws nearer, with Erastus Corning Tower, the tallest building in the state outside of New York City, rising ahead.
 US 9W crosses Madison from Delaware Avenue to Lark Street, with its concurrent NY 443 terminating on the southern side of the intersection where Delaware ends at Madison.
 Shortly afterward, US 20 runs along the south side of Empire State Plaza, the modern complex that houses the offices of state legislators and many executive branch agencies.
 A few blocks further is South Pearl Street, also NY 32, a long route from the lower Hudson Valley to Glens Falls.
 US 20 follows two blocks of South Pearl Street and NY 32 to reach an interchange with the South Mall Arterial.
 US 20 leaves NY 32 here, following an eastern extension of the arterial to the complex interchange connecting I-787 with US 9 and US 20.
-US 9 joins US 20 amidst the junction, and both routes crosses the Hudson via the Dunn Memorial Bridge, the southernmost free crossing of the Hudson.
+US 9 joins US 20 amid the junction, and both routes crosses the Hudson via the Dunn Memorial Bridge, the southernmost free crossing of the Hudson.

-East of Hudson: US 9 and the Berkshires
+East of the Hudson River: US 9 and the Berkshires

 At the east end of the bridge, US 9 and US 20, now in the city and county of Rensselaer, follow the offramps past the stubs built for the canceled South Mall Expressway and assume a southeastern course along a busy four-lane strip containing a center turn lane.
 Near the city limit, NY 9J leaves to the south to follow the river's east bank down to Stockport.
 The road subsequently goes up a hill with a panoramic view of the Albany skyline behind it and proceeds into the town of East Greenbush, where NY 151 heads off to the northeast.
 After 2 mi with heavy commercial development on either side of the road, US 4 begins and leaves to the north at a busy intersection.
 The center of town follows, after which the concurrency enters Schodack.